 Sometime ago we did some work for a new client (a Lagos based Hexavian).
 He’s into Cleaning, Facility Management and Fumigation.
 He was looking for ways to grow his business, primarily by increasing his client base.
-As part of my assignment, I looked into his contact list for old clients, and possibly friends, associates, relatives, and so forth, exploring it for relationships that we could convert into sales figures.
+As part of my assignment, I looked into his contact list for old clients, and possibly friends, associates, relatives, and so forth, searching for relationships that we could convert into sales figures.

 After my client made his case for referrals, of course introducing first the kind of business he was into, he walked out of the friend’s office with a business order worth about N2.6 million.